Uniswap/docs/docs/V3/guides/04-flash-callback.md

 ## Paying back the pool

-In order to pay the original pool back for the flash transaction, we need to first calculate the balance due to it, and approve the router to use transfer the tokens in our contract back to the pool.
+In order to pay the original pool back for the flash transaction, we need to first calculate the balance due to it and approve the router to transfer the tokens in our contract back to the pool.

 ```solidity
 uint256 amount0Owed = LowGasSafeMath.add(decoded.amount0, fee0);